vegarringdal/simple-html/README.md

 -   Lets start the project by running `npm start dev` and open in browser url `http://localhost:4444`

-You browser should show a blue box with "hello world" inside it.
+Your browser should show a blue box with "hello world" inside it.

 YAY :joy: